PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 ### Jamf::Resource

-This abstarct class is a subclass of JSON object, and represents a thing you can access via the API.
+This abstract class is a subclass of JSON object, and represents a thing you can access via the API.
 The code here handles the actual interaction with the API for all resources.
 Subclasses of Jamf::Resource must define the constants RSRC_VERSION (e.g. 'v1') and RSRC_PATH (e.g. 'buildings') which are used together to create the URI path to the resource.

 Jamf::Resource is never subclassed directly.
 Instead, it has two subclasses that are themselves abstract, representing the two kinds of resources:

 ### Jamf::SingletonResource

 This abstract class represents API resources that are single, persistent sets of values on the server, usually various preferences, settings or static data.
-These resources can only be read and updated, never created or deleted.
+These resources can only be read and perhaps updated, never created or deleted.
 There is really only one 'instance' of these classes, and When accessed via ruby-jss, they are cached locally to minimize server access, but can be refreshed as needed.
 Examples include enrollment and reenrollment settings, app store country codes, and timezone data.

 ### Jamf::CollectionResource